vatsalmandalia/Heroku-Model-Deployment-Week5/README.md

-Procfile - This gives the process of how the Heroku app will run. requirements.txt - This contains the necessary dependencies, i.e. libraries and their versions, which would be needed to deploy the flask app on Heroku. runtime.txt - This gives the runtime version of Python used on the local machine.
+Procfile - This gives the process of how the Heroku app will run. requirements.txt - This contains the necessary dependencies, i.e. libraries and their versions, which would be needed to deploy the flask app on Heroku. runtime.txt - This gives the runtime version of Python used on the local machine. model.py - This file contains the code of the Linear Regression model trained on the Life Expectancy data from WHO. led.csv - This is the dataset from WHO being used for the model-building.

 The final file is a pdf 'Week 5 - API and Cloud based Deployment.pdf' which contains the step-by-step process of the deployment of the Life Expectancy Prediction end-to-end model on the open source cloud platform called Heroku.